Got Red Mite in Your Hen House? These products will help...

 Should You Get a Second Dog?

 Dogs love nothing more than attention and affection, whether it be from you or their fellow dog friends.
-They can be perfectly happy with attention just from their owner and family, which means getting another dog is not essential.
-However, if you feel like you would like another dog for a little extra company, read on to find out how to choose a suitable new dog.
+They can be perfectly happy with attention just from their owner and family, which means getting another dog is not always essential.
+Getting a second dog can be a wonderful decision, but it also comes with responsibilities that need thoughtful planning.
+Here are the key things to consider before bringing a second dog into your home.

-Getting a new dog can be a great way to give your current dog some canine company and a new playmate can even boost a lazy dog’s energy levels.
-However, if the new dog is significantly older or younger than your current dog they may have different levels of play and energy.
-This can result in the older dog getting annoyed or pushed around.
-You will need to take extra time tiring out a younger dog so they behave themselves with the older dog.
-If you are able to do this, the older dog will gradually begin to accept the younger one and may even adopt a parenting role.
+Consider your current dog's temperament.
+Getting a new dog can be a great way to give your current dog some canine company and a new playmate, however if the new dog is significantly younger or older than your current dog, they may have different energy levels for exercise and play.
+This can result in the older dog getting annoyed or stressed.
+Take extra time tiring out the younger dog so they behave themselves with the older dog.
+If you are able to do this, the older dog will gradually accept the younger one and may even adopt a parenting role.

 Login